-- 12.7 In addition, a Labuan insurer may apply a positive adjustment to the base risk-free yield curve e.g. in the form of volatility adjustment, illiquidity premium or matching adjustment, as determined by its Appointed Actuary. - 12.8 The adjustment approach shall be based on the outcome of the assessment by the Appointed Actuary, taking into account Labuan insurer's business nature, type of insurance products, the level of predictability of cash flows and degree of matching between assets and liabilities etc., where relevant. - 12.9 The Appointed Actuary is responsible to ensure the appropriateness of the adjustment, periodic confirmation of continuous adherence to the adjustment criteria set by the Labuan insurer and proper disclosure in the Report.
-In this regard, a Labuan insurer is required to disclose the adjustment made to the discounting rate in the Report which include, amongst others, the following: - (a) The adjusted discounting rate - (b) The method of adjustment chosen with justification - (c) Fulfilment of conditions prior to the application of the adjustment - (d) Confirmation of continuous adherence to the criteria for applicability of the adjustment on a periodic basis - 12.5 The equivalent yield in the country where the liabilities were derived from or any other appropriate rate deemed suitable with the nature of the Labuan insurer's insurance liabilities may be used as the risk-free rate for discounting the non-Malaysian risks with the advice of the Appointed Actuary e.g. the United States' government zero-coupon spot yield, European's statutory zero-coupon spot yield.
+- 12.7 In addition, a Labuan insurer may apply a positive adjustment to the base risk-free yield curve e.g. in the form of volatility adjustment, illiquidity premium or matching adjustment, as determined by its Appointed Actuary. - 12.8 Adjustments can only be considered for contracts with highly predictable cash flows.
+A Labuan insurer is also required to have in place a clear governance structure and robust internal policies and procedures to ensure continuous adherence to the criteria when applying the adjustment to base risk-free yield curve. - 12.9 The adjustment approach shall be based on the outcome of the assessment by the Appointed Actuary, taking into account Labuan insurer's business

-12.10 Labuan FSA reserves to right to direct Labuan insurer to discontinue or modify its adjustment approach based on its supervisory assessment of the Labuan insurer concerned.
+- nature, type of insurance products, the level of predictability of cash flows and degree of matching between assets and liabilities etc., where relevant. - 12.10 The Appointed Actuary is responsible to ensure the appropriateness of the adjustment, periodic confirmation of continuous adherence to the adjustment criteria set by the Labuan insurer and proper disclosure in the Report.
+In this regard, a Labuan insurer is required to disclose the adjustment made to the discounting rate in the Report which include, amongst others, the following: - (i) The adjusted discounting rate - (ii) The method of adjustment chosen with justification - (iii) Fulfilment of conditions prior to the application of the adjustment - (iv) Confirmation of continuous adherence to the criteria for applicability of the adjustment on a periodic basis - 12.11 Labuan FSA reserves the right to direct Labuan insurer to discontinue or modify its adjustment approach based on its supervisory assessment of the Labuan insurer concerned.